nidsarora/WeblogChallenge/README.md

 ## Files in folder

 *Main2.pynb - has all the code with results in it<br />
-*images folder - has images of ACF ana PACF plots drawn to evaulate the p,d,q in ARIMA<br />
+*images folder - has images of ACF and PACF plots drawn to evaulate the p,d,q in ARIMA<br />
 *results folder - compares results predicted for time series

 ## Assumptions